-- (a) Nothing in this Article shall authorize a registry identification cardholder to engage in the smoking of cannabis or the vaping of cannabis for medical use in the following places: - (1) In a public place or a place open to the public. - (2) In any place of employment. - (3) In a vehicle. - (4) In or within 1,000 linear feet of the property line of a church, unless the medical use occurs within a private residence. - (5) In or within 1,000 linear feet of the property line of a child care facility as defined in G.S.
-110-86(3), unless the medical use occurs within a private
+- (a) Nothing in this article shall authorize a registry identification cardholder to engage in the smoking of cannabis or the vaping of cannabis for medical use in the following places: - (1) In a public place or a place open to the public. - (2) In any place of employment. - (3) In a vehicle. - (4) In or within 1,000 linear feet of the property line of a church, unless the medical use occurs within a private residence. - (5) In or within 1,000 linear feet of the property line of a child care facility as defined in G.S.
+110-86(3), unless the medical use occurs within a private residence.
+When a private residence is a child care facility, the smoking of cannabis and the vaping of cannabis is prohibited. - (6) In or within 1,000 linear feet of the property line of a public school unit or any nonpublic school as defined in Part 1 or Part 2 of Article 39 of Chapter 115C of the General Statutes, unless the medical use occurs within a private residence.

-Page 16
+Page 14

-- residence.
-When a private residence is a child care facility, the smoking of cannabis and the vaping of cannabis is prohibited. - (6) In or within 1,000 linear feet of the property line of a public school unit or any nonpublic school as defined in Part 1 or Part 2 of Article 39 of Chapter 115C of the General Statutes, unless the medical use occurs within a private residence. - (7) In or within 1,000 linear feet of the property line of a community college or the facilities of The University of North Carolina and the grounds of those facilities as defined in G.S.
+- In or within 1,000 linear feet of the property line of a community college, or (7) the facilities of The University of North Carolina and the grounds of those facilities as defined in G.S.
 143-597(a)(6), unless the medical use occurs within a private residence.
 Smoking or vaping is permitted inside buildings that are used for medical or scientific research to the extent that smoking or vaping is an integral part of the research.
-Smoking or vaping permitted under this subdivision shall be confined to the area where the research is being conducted. - (b) Any individual who engages in the smoking of cannabis or the vaping of cannabis in violation of this section shall be guilty of an infraction and punished by a fine of not more than twenty-five dollars (\$25.00).
+Smoking or vaping permitted under this subdivision shall be confined to the area where the research is being conducted. - (c) Any individual who engages in the smoking of cannabis or the vaping of cannabis in violation of this section shall be guilty of an infraction and punished by a fine of not more than twenty-five dollars (\$25.00).